Bed Bug Predators: What Insects/Animals Eat Bed Bugs?

 There is quite a number of predators that eat bed bugs, but some of them you wouldn’t want in your home either way.
 It is interesting to know these facts because you can then gain some respect for those creatures which are fighting your current enemy – bed bugs.

 What insects/animals are bed bug predators?
-Most common bed bug predators are cockroaches, spiders, centipedes, masked hunters and some types of ants, like pharaon, argentine, or fire ants.
+The most common bed bug predators are cockroaches, spiders, centipedes, masked hunters, and some types of ants, like pharaon, argentine, or fire ants.
 When it comes to animals, the only noted natural enemies of bed bugs are some species of lizards like geckos.

-Our best advice would be to hire professionals in order to get rid of the bed bugs or to use our other articles and try to get rid of them on your own.
+Our best advice would be to hire professionals in order to get rid of the bed bugs or try to get rid of them on your own.
 For the rest of the article, we are going to go more in-depth about bed bug predators and their way of fighting those nasty little bloodsuckers.
 Let’s start!

 When cockroaches settle in our home, they usually find their place in our kitchens, cupboards, and pantries.
 They usually find a quiet place with food always available to them.
 They are disgusting but can be used against bed bugs, but no one in their right mind would recommend them as a part of a solution for your bed bug problems.

-When it comes to the cockroaches use against bed bugs – they are just not effective enough.
-Yes, cockroaches eat even bed bugs, but not fast enough.
+When it comes to the cockroach’s use against bed bugs, they are just not effective enough.
+Cockroaches eat even bed bugs, but not fast enough.
 Bed bugs reproduce very fast, and cockroaches can’t eat them all.

 If you have an infestation of cockroaches, you will want to get rid of them even faster than bed bugs.